ryanczm/Analytic-Musings/notes/fa/fa.md

 * **Ingame Tactics**
     * Managerial impact via smart tactical changes be it inter game switches or intra game switches can change the course of a game, but we cannot capture this with past data.

-### Research

-* **XG/Momentum**
-    * EDA
-        * Plot out points/XG as a time series for all teams in the league and see how it evolves over time.
-    * Research
-        * Basically, look at matches where the model predicts a big win, but in reality a big loss or upset happened, and understand the context around that game.
-Maybe the model missed something.
-Fan forums/reddit to understand.

-### Feature Normalisation

-* **Team Strength Adjustment**
-    * Key Idea - The idea that certain statistics from matches must be adjusted for to take into account the strength delta between teams.
-    * Example - XG/XGa, player ratings against a weak team vs a strong team

-### Target

-* Poissons and odds... or something.
-Probably need to read Mack's SSMIE

-### Bet Sizing

-* How to size bets and spread capital out?
-Concentrate on a few games or spread?
-How to weigh in depth and cross section?
-Probably from quantitative trading.

-### Other Data Sources

-* Statsbomb API - Paid API from Hudl, covers very extensive match events, up to the coordinates of each pass, each carry/dribble.
-* SportsMonk API - Paid API, of interest is the player statistics section, which could be used to handroll custom player ratings if needed.
-E.g for attackers, G/A, shots on/off target, successful dribbles, key passes, big chances created and missed.

 ## Player Assessment with Stats

 How do we optimally make use of statistics to scout players?
 Say, examine successful players per position - take a look at their stats, extrapolate to scout new players.
 Like factors driving returns.